Math & Science Subjects

 How do subject modules fit in with the TTRS Main Course?
 Subjects are recommended as additional practice for users who have completed up to Level 3 of the TTRS Main Course and are comfortable using correct finger positioning to touch-type.

 For what age groups are TTRS Subjects appropriate?
 TTRS has subject content for all age groups, including adults.
-However, certain courses may deal with complex subject matter that is more appropriate for post-elementary school learners.
+However, certain courses may deal with complex subject matter that is more appropriate for secondary school learners.

 Can I use these subjects as a primary teaching resource?
 No. TTRS subjects are designed to provide supplementary practice in addition to classroom or homeschool subject tuition.

 How do I know which course to start with?
-To avoid any discouragement learners may feel taking courses that correspond to lower grade-levels, subjects are presented as part of a series entitled Math I, Math II, Math III etc. Parents and teachers can consult our subject-mapping document to select the most appropriate level and module focus.
+To avoid any discouragement learners may feel taking courses that correspond to lower year levels, subjects are presented as part of a series entitled Math I, Math II, Math III etc. Parents and teachers can consult our subject-mapping document to select the most appropriate level and module focus.

 Can TTRS math subjects help students with dyscalculia?
 Yes.
 TTRS courses have been designed to provide a multi-sensory route to memorization that can help learners with dyscalculia who struggle to recall math facts.